 Regardless of which cartridge you choose, use a controlled expansion projectile and a heavier bullet weight for your elk or moose hunt.

-Get a nice hunting rifle chambered in the cartridge that you think fits your needs the best, learn to shoot it well, use quality bullets, and you’ll be well prepared for most common hunting situations.
+In the end, while the differences between them (270 vs 308) are pretty significant in some respects, they’re both acceptable for a wide range of hunting tasks.
+Carefully analyze your needs, get a nice hunting rifle chambered in the cartridge that you think fits your specific hunting situation the best, learn to shoot it well, use quality bullets, and you’ll be well prepared for most common hunting situations.

 Enjoy this article comparing the .270 and .308 Winchester cartridges?
 Please share it with your friends on Facebook and Twitter.